erickillian/sia-labrover/README.md

 This device came with ROS1 melodic pre-installed in an environment

+The setup instructions from yahboom can be viewed here [http://www.yahboom.net/study/ROSMASTER-R2](http://www.yahboom.net/study/ROSMASTER-R2) section 19.9-1

+In the case you want a quick summary you can simply do the following to flash yahbooms ROS2 image:

 First unplug the yahboom USB.
 Next install a ROS2 image on the usb.

 the ROS2 Image can be installed here [ROS2 ROSMASTER R2](https://drive.google.com/drive/folders/1nyf-BhgrBftryZCUAIYJwh2Tsl45R1Ju?usp=drive_link)